Skip to main content

 Proposition 25 (2010) reduced the voting requirement to pass a budget in the California legislature from a super majority (two-thirds) to a simple majority (more than 50%) and would dock lawmakers’ pay when the budget is late, incentivizing on-time budget passages.

 Proposition 30 (2012) and Proposition 55 (2016) Proposition 30 temporarily increased sales taxes by 0.25% to 7.5% from 01 Jan 2013 to 31 Dec 2016, and personal income taxes by 3% to 13.3% for the top tax bracket from 2012 to 2018.
-Passed in 2016, Proposition 55 extends the personal income tax portion of Proposition 30 for 12 additional years (through 2030).
+Passed in 2016, Proposition 55 extended the personal income tax portion of Proposition 30 for 12 additional years (through 2030).

 The enactment of Proposition 2 has allowed the state to build its total reserves from unfunded in 2009 to a projected $22.3 billion, which is at its constitutional maximum of 10% of General Fund revenues for fiscal year (FY) 2023.
-These actions have better prepared the state to handle a recession and earned rating upgrades in 2019 to Aa2 by Moody’s Investors Service, AA- by Standard and Poor’s and AA by Fitch Ratings.
+These actions have better prepared the state to handle a recession and earned it rating upgrades in 2019 to Aa2 by Moody’s Investors Service, AA- by Standard and Poor’s and AA by Fitch Ratings.

 Cash management tools are available

 In addition to the measures taken to balance the budget, California has many tools available to help manage any cash flow disruptions.
-The state can access more than 800 of its 1,400 separate funds to borrow for cash flow needs totaling $97.6 billion as of 30 June 2023.
+The state can access more than 800 of its 1,500 separate funds to borrow for cash flow needs totaling $102.2 billion as of 31 May 2024.
 It can also issue revenue anticipation notes (RANs) or revenue anticipation warrants (RAWs) in order to finance cash flow needs.

 RANs are typically used to smooth out the timing difference between when revenues are collected and when bills are due.
 RAWs are issued in the absence of a budget.
-California has not issued RANs since FY15 and there are no plans to issue RANs through FY23-24.
+California has not issued RANs since FY15 and there are no plans to issue RANs through FY24-25.
 The state historically relied heavily on RANs to manage cash flows, so the lack of issuance demonstrates the state’s improved financial health.
 And if needed, the state can issue registered warrants (or IOUs), which it did back in 2009.
-However, the state is no longer allowed to issue long-term debt to fund operating deficits with the passage of Prop.
-58 (2004).

-Challenges led to a 2023 budget deficit
+Challenges led to budget deficits

-Where is the state today?
+Where do the state’s finances stand today?

-Preliminary numbers show that state receipts are on par with budget estimates in the FY22-23 budget.
-According to the state controller’s Fiscal Year-to-Date 30 June 2023 State Cash Report, total General Fund revenues came in $860.5 million or 0.5% ahead of the FY23 governor’s budget but down $71.6 billion or 29.1% below FYTD 30 June 2022.
+Preliminary numbers show that state receipts are on par with budget estimates in the FY23-24 budget.
+According to the state controller’s Fiscal Year-to-Date 30 June 2024 State Cash Report, total General Fund revenues came in $3.1 billion or 1.5% ahead of the FY24 governor’s budget and up $40.6 billion or 24.3% above FYTD 30 Jun 2023.
+The year-over-year overperformance is due to the increase in two of the three largest tax revenue categories.

-CalSTRS funded ratio was 73% for FY21, up from 67% the prior fiscal year.
-Fixed costs, including debt service, plus pension and retirement healthcare (other post-employment benefit or OPEB) contributions are 5.4% of total governmental fund expenditures in FY21, down over prior year’s 9%.
-When compared to other states, California is on par with New York’s 5.3% but favorable compared to New Jersey’s 13.2%, Connecticut’s 22% and Illinois’ 16.3%.
+The state’s total fixed costs, including debt service, pension contributions and retirement health care (other post-employment benefit or OPEB) contributions were 7.5% of total governmental fund expenditures in FY22, up over the prior year’s 5.4%.
+When compared to other states, California fixed costs are slightly higher than New York’s 6.0% but favorable compared to New Jersey’s 13.1%, Connecticut’s 23% and Illinois’ 16.3%.

 California’s economy is large and diverse